TheCowboyAI/w3/readme.md

 ## **Introduction to Building a CIM with NixOS**

 This guide introduces a template for creating a **Composable Information Machine (CIM)** using [NixOS](https://nixos.org).
-CIM is designed for developers who want to build systems based on **Domain-Driven Design (DDD)** and **Event Sourcing**.
+CIM is designed for developers who want to build systems based on **Domain-Driven Design (DDD)** and **Event Driven Architecture**.
 If these paradigms are not part of your goals, this structure may not be suitable for you.

 NONE of this belongs in Nix or NixOS proper.
 We DO want it all to be a specific group of modules, based on NixOS, used in a special way to achieve something specific: A CIM.